 Thus even though he has the best Dalek story and probably the best Dalek related moment with the “have I the right” speech, I’d say the 4th Doctor was probably the worst fit for the Daleks of all the Doctors, and its probably just as well they didn’t use them that often during his tenure.

-Tom Baker has always said that the Daleks were his favourite monsters because they were the children’s favourites.
+Tom Baker has always said that the Daleks were his favorite monsters because they were the children’s favorites.

 The 80’s Doctors and the Daleks

 Now I love all 3 80’s Doctors, but sadly I can’t really devote any time to their interactions with the Daleks.
 The reason is that none of them really had any memorable interactions with the monsters.
 Again that’s not to say that their Dalek stories were bad, far from it, but much like with the 4th Doctor, the Daleks don’t really get to interact with the Doctor much in their time as Davros takes centre stage, and therefore most of the Doctors interactions are with Davros instead.
 Added to this each of these Doctors only had one Dalek story on television and each story was not part of a major story arc or a major point in the development of the Doctors character.